ChetanaMali/2d-food-dish-game/README.md

 # 2d-food-dish-game
 This is a 2D game made in Unity in which we can drag and drop the veggies and make a Food Dish.
+I try to make it in 5 hours.

 - I use **Singleton pattern**
 - **IDragHandler** Interface to drag vegitable.